University of North Texas: Athletics

 As of 2012, North Texas sponsored fifteen athletic teams that compete at the intercollegiate level of NCAA Division I—for men: football; for men and women: basketball, track & field, cross country, and golf; for women only: diving, soccer, softball, swimming, tennis, and volleyball.
-North Texas was a member of Conference USA until it moved to the American Athletic Conference in 2023.
+North Texas was a member of Conference USA until it moved to the American Conference in 2023.
 As of April 2021, the Mean Green have won 142 conference championships, including 50 since 2000.

 Football

 In its –year history of intercollegiate athletics, the North Texas football team has won 24 conference championships, with the last four occurring from 2001 to 2004 in the Sun Belt Conference.
 As of 2014, the team has appeared in thirteen bowl games, winning three including the 1946 Optimist Bowl, the 2002 New Orleans Bowl and the 2014 Heart of Dallas Bowl.
 From 1952 to 2010, home football games were played at Fouts Field.
 In 2011, UNT began playing in newly constructed DATCU Stadium.